-Before milk can be picked up, it must be inspected and graded by a licenced bulk tank milk grader.
-Every bulk tank milk grader must pass a written, field and odor exam, and is re-licenced every year.
+Before milk can be picked up, it must be inspected and graded by a licensed bulk tank milk grader.
+Every bulk tank milk grader must pass a written, field and odor exam, and is re-licensed every year.

 It is the grader's responsibility to ensure the milk is cold (below 4 C), smells fresh and looks clean.
 He or she takes a milk sample from the farm tank at the time of every pick-up.
 This milk sample is then taken to a certified lab where it is tested.

-Learn more about bulk tank milk grader licencing:
+Learn more about bulk tank milk grader licensing:

 - Bulk Tank Milk Grader Handbook for British Columbia (PDF, 1.4MB)